Ankita1-a/Agentic-Financial-Document-Analyst/README.md

     API --> UI[frontend/app.py<br/>Streamlit]
 ```

-Extraction and retrieval are deliberately separate concerns.
-Standard
+Extraction and retrieval were deliberately kept as separate concerns.
-metrics (revenue, capex, margins) become structured database rows with
+Standard metrics (revenue, capex, margins) become structured database rows
-real computed trends — not a retrieval gamble.
-Only qualitative text goes
+with real computed trends — not a retrieval gamble.
+Only qualitative text
-through vector search, where it actually belongs.
-And the graph has an
+goes through vector search, where it actually belongs.
+And an explicit
-explicit verification step baked into its structure, not just a hope that
+verification step was built into the graph's structure, rather than just
-the model remembers to check its own work.
+hoping the model remembers to check its own work.

 ---

 ## Getting started

-Everything below assumes we're in the project root, and that **port
+Everything below assumes the working directory is the project root, and
-8000** is free on our machine for the backend.
+that **port 8000** is free for the backend.

-### 1. Create your environment
+### 1. Setting up the environment

 ```bash
 conda create -n financial-analyst python=3.12 -y